gear-foundation/gear-wiki/docs/examples/NFTs/nft-marketplace/marketplace.md

 },
 ```

-To add a bid to the current auction send the following message:
+Send the following message to add a bid to the currency auction:
 ```rust title="nft-marketplace/io/src/lib.rs"
 /// Adds a bid to an ongoing auction.
 ///